sahiliamsso/docs/source/installation-guide/install.md

 # /sbin/gluu-serverd-3.0.0 login
 ```

-!!!
-Note:
-    use `enable` just the first time you start the Gluu Server.
+ * Use `enable` just the first time you start the Gluu Server.

 ## Step 3